 - Allow the rice to toast for a minute, stirring to coat in the oil, then pour in the wine.
 Stir to combine and allow the rice to simmer until reduced.

 - Reduce the heat and add the chicken stock, one ladle at a time, stirring to incorporate until the rice is creamy and cooked to your preference.

-- Stir in the Mascarpone, Parmesan and lemon juice then season to taste.
+- Stir in the Mascarpone, butter, Parmesan and lemon juice then season to taste.